Skip to content

 Do I need a separate website for turning 65 prospects?

-You need at least a dedicated, fast landing page that speaks to the IEP timeline, carries the TPMO disclaimer, and captures consent cleanly.
+Not a separate site — but you need at least a dedicated, fast landing page that speaks to the IEP timeline, carries the TPMO disclaimer, and captures consent cleanly.
 A T65 prospect researching Medicare for the first time converts better on a focused page than on a generic agency homepage.
 Pair it with a follow-up sequence and a Scope of Appointment step before any plan-specific conversation.

 See exactly where your agency is leaking leads.